Welding Articles

 What is Porosity in Welding?

-Porosity in welding refers to the presence of small cavities or voids in the welded metal.
-These voids are usually caused by gases that are trapped in the molten metal during the welding process.
-Porosity can occur in any type of welding, including MIG, TIG, and stick welding.
+Porosity in welding refers to small cavities or voids that form in the welded metal, usually caused by gases trapped in the molten metal during the welding process.
+These defects can occur in various welding methods, including MIG, TIG, and stick welding, and they can significantly weaken the weld if not addressed properly.

 What Causes Porosity in Welding?